Petrosz007/msc-thesis/chapters/examples.typ

   caption: [R1-1 (1) with my GPT]
 )

 As we can see, my GPT covers all the test cases in the book, but has an additional test case: M1.
-This is, because in the book B3 is said to be an IN, but it is actually an ININ.
+This is there, because in the book B3 is said to be an IN, but it is actually an ININ.
 M1 in this case is the IN.
-This is, because in the book In and ININ are not differentiated this concretely.
-Because ININ is a subset of IN it is actually enough to generate the ININ for an interval.
+This is, because in the book IN and ININ are not differentiated this concretely.
+Because ININ is a subset of IN, it is actually enough to generate the ININ for an interval.

 I'm generating both the IN and the ININ, because there could be intervals which have an IN but not ININ (for example $[0,0.1]$ if the precision is $0.1$.).
-It is easier to generate both the IN and ININ and let Graph Reduction take care of joining the intervals.
+It is easier to generate both the IN and ININ and let graph reduction take care of joining the intervals.

 #pagebreak()